Fern Hunt: Career

 Hunt began her academic career at the University of Utah, and in 1978, she accepted a job as an assistant professor at Howard University.
-She remained a member of the department of mathematics at Howard until 1993.
+She remained a member of the Department of Mathematics at Howard until 1993.
 While at Howard, she also worked for the National Institutes of Health in the Laboratory of Mathematical Biology (1981-1982) and the National Bureau of Standards (1986-1991).
 Additionally, from 1988 to 1991, she was a member of the GRE Mathematics Advisory Board at Educational Testing Service (ETS).
 In 1993, she left Howard and began working for the National Institute of Standards and Technology, where she worked on mathematical problems from physics and chemistry research.
-While working at NIST she continued her own research on the ergodic theory of dynamical systems.
+While working at NIST she continued her research on the ergodic theory of dynamical systems.

-Fern also lectures at colleges and universities in order to encourage students in mathematics.
-She uses her experiences of the set backs she experienced as a black woman in mathematics to mentor minority students interested in mathematics.
-In 1998 she was an instructor at a summer workshop for women entering PhD programs in mathematics run by the EDGE Foundation (Enhancing Diversity in Graduate Education).
+Fern also lectures at colleges and universities to encourage students in mathematics.
+She uses her experiences of the setbacks she experienced as a black woman in mathematics to mentor minority students interested in mathematics.
+In 1998 she was an instructor at a summer workshop for women entering Ph.D. programs in mathematics run by the EDGE Foundation (Enhancing Diversity in Graduate Education).

 Awards and achievements

 In 2000, Hunt received the Arthur S. Flemming Award for her contributions to probability and stochastic modeling, mathematical biology, computational geometry, nonlinear dynamics, computer graphics, and parallel computing.
-She has been a member of the Bryn Mawr College board of trustees since 1992 and the Biological and Environmental Research Advisory Committee for the Department of Energy since 1994.
+She has been a member of the Bryn Mawr College board of trustees since 1992 and the Biological and Environmental Research Advisory Committee for the United States Department of Energy since 1994.

 Hunt was included in the 2019 class of fellows of the American Mathematical Society "for outstanding applications of mathematics to science and technology, exceptional service to the US government, and for outreach and mentoring".

 The Association for Women in Mathematics has included her in the 2020 class of AWM Fellows for "her exceptional commitment to outreach and mentoring; for her sustained efforts to make the AWM organization more inclusive; for her service to higher education and government; and for inspiring those underrepresented in mathematics with her work in ergodic theory, probability, and computation".

 Hunt's work earned her recognition by Mathematically Gifted & Black as a Black History Month 2017 Honoree.